Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Ultimately, it's up to you to decide which way is best for you to buy Cardano, but our top picks are a good place to start your research.

-If you're buying some ADA just to speculate on its price in the short term, you might want to purchase it on an exchange or app that custodies the asset for you, like Binance.
+If you're buying some ADA just to speculate on its price in the short term, you might want to purchase it on an exchange or app that custodies the asset for you, like Gemini.

 If you plan to hold your ADA for a longer term, consider sending it to a cold storage hardware wallet to keep the private keys to your ADA safely offline.